-Here are five sympathetic children’s books about shyness that tell stories about overcoming social anxieties to achieve something special.
+Here are eight sympathetic children’s books about shyness that tell stories about overcoming social anxieties to achieve something special.

+It’s quite hard to get hold of this one now but you might find it at your local library or second hand.
 Buster: the Very Shy Dog (by Lisze Bechtold) is a collection of three charming stories with cute illustrations.
 It’s designed for young readers to read themselves so each story is short with simple language.
 But it’s also a good book to read out loud to younger children.
 It’s a light-touch book to make kids think.
-And, being about a puppy, it’s very indirect and non-threatening.
+And, being about a puppy, it’s indirect and non-threatening.
 A good general introduction to ideas about shyness and overcoming social anxieties.
 (3-7yrs)

 You can’t beat the Mr Men series when it comes to talking about personality traits and emotions.
+The series is also easy to read on an e-reader!
 Little Miss Shy is painfully shy – to the point of absolute social phobia and panic attacks!
 The real talent of this book is its gentle humour which encourages the reader to laugh at Little Miss Shy and sympathise with her at the same time.
 Little Miss Shy (by Roger Hargreaves) is a great book for helping children of all ages step outside their social fears and get a little distance on them. (all ages)

 Maya’s Voice (by Wen-Wen Cheng) is a story about a girl who finds it hard to speak when she starts school.
 If your child suffers from selective mutism (or just finds it hard to speak in certain situations), this wonderfully gentle book is a great way to reach out to them and help them see that it is possible to find your voice when the time is right.
 Also good for children who have a friend who finds it hard to speak out. (ages 3-7)